sftcd/openssl/esnistuff/README.md

 DON'T DEPLOY ECH YET!!!
 It's still work-in-progress code.

+- 20221224: bit more tidying, next up will be to re-check all the (still untrusted) outer CH fields in ``ech_decode_inner()`` as it could be I'm not doing enough checks on those (need to re-check as stated:-)

 - 20221221: looked a bit at error handling in split-mode and figured out yet more work is needed, e.g. if a client sends a GREASEd ECH the frontend ought finish the h/s which won't